Turner Sports Cars: Turner A30 and 950 Sports

 The first complete car was the Turner A30 Sports, a two-seater also known as the 803 and using an 803 cc Austin A30 engine, transmission and suspension.
 The car featured a simple ladder frame chassis and open fibreglass two-seater sports bodywork.
 As BMC would not supply components directly, they had to be purchased from dealers, which increased the price of the car.
 In 1956, the uprated 948 cc unit from the Austin A35 was adopted, and the model renamed Turner 950 Sports, but, apart from fully hydraulic brakes with optional front discs, was otherwise unchanged.
 The majority were exported mainly to the United States and South Africa.

-In 1960, a Turner 950 Sports, with Alexander-tuned engine with a cross-flow cylinder head, was tested by the British Motor magazine.
+In 1960, a Turner 950 Sports, with an Alexander-tuned engine with a crossflow cylinder head, was tested by the British Motor magazine.
 It had a top speed of 95.7 mph, and could accelerate from 0-60 mph in 13.6 seconds.
 A fuel consumption of 36.0 mpgimp was recorded.
 The test car cost £1,052.
 Approximately 70-80 of the A30 model and 170 of the A35 model were made.